What Is Oracle ERP Software?

 How to Implement and Upgrade

 Implementing Oracle ERP involves a series of steps, including assessment, planning, configuration, testing, and deployment.
 Organizations often collaborate with Oracle partners or consultants to navigate the intricacies of implementation.
 User training is crucial to ensure efficient utilization of the system.
+You can learn more about this process in our article on ERP Implementation Plans.

 • NetSuite is a cloud-based, developer-hosted ERP software supporting finance, operations, sales, service, and HR needs.
 NetSuite is best for small businesses with 10 to 50 employees, mid-market companies with 50-200 employees, and enterprises with over 10,000 employees.
 The company was seeded with start-up money from Oracle CEO Larry Ellison.